ItsWachira/Hashnode_Blog_Posts/cl7g36hko0ctd1cnvd6z9c34o.md

-## RESTful API: Build a Nodejs RESTful API with Express and SQLite3
+## Build a Nodejs RESTful API with Express and SQLite3

 # Introduction
 ## What is REST